stvflowers/AzureSynapseWorkshop/README.md

 Hands on: Analyze data in a storage account | 15 min | This module is focused on interacting with files in ADLS.
 Hands on: Integrate with pipelines and Power BI | 15 min | Introduction to the orchestration features of Synapse Pipelines Challenges | 15 min | 3 tasks to complete to show and understanding of Synapse.
-Open discussion | 30 min | This is reserved for Question and Answer.
-However, if the audience has experience with Synapse or big data analytics it would be best to get a list of questions the team may have in advance.
-This time can be used to tackle specific questions such as when to choose Synapse Spark or Databricks.
+Open discussion | 30 min | This is reserved for Q&A or deep dive on specific topics.
 ## Requirements

 There are requirements to successfully deliver this workshop.